j4v1ng/urlshortener/README.md

 A simple URL shortener application built with Kotlin and Ktor.

+Try the application live [here](https://urlshortener-u2u6.onrender.com)

+Note: The application is hosted on a free hosting service, so it may take up to 50 seconds to respond on the first access.
+Please be patient while it loads.

 ## Features

 - Shorten long URLs to easy-to-share short links